jsbueno/extradict/README.md

 a KeyError if the key does not exist for that version and no default value is specified.

-`.copy(version=None)`:  yields a copy of the current dictonary at that version, with history preserved (if version is not given, the current version is used)
+`.copy(version=None)`:  yields a copy of the current dictionary at that version, with history preserved (if version is not given, the current version is used)

 `.freeze(version=None)` yields a snapshot of the versionDict in the form of a plain dictionary for